Viscaweb/EasyBackups/README.md

 ------------
 Some improvements to achieve on this project:

-* Create a parameters.yml (to update the temporary folder used for the backup, etc.)
 * Support more file systems (S3, etc..)
 * Write tests
 * Complete the README with the installation steps